8

 “Haha, it was a hobby of his.”

-Terra couldn't help but laugh at the shock on Diode's face.
+Terra couldn’t help but laugh at the shock on Diode's face.
 Nickel and chrome were both scarce in orbit around the gas giant, and only a miniscule amount was extracted from besshu.
-One wouldn't expect to see it outside of the natural history reference room or the Council of Elders walls.
+In Idaho, one wouldn’t expect to see it outside of the natural history reference room or on the Council of Elders' walls.
+Put another way, she might as well have been cooking with gold.

 “Why do you have that ?”